ansys/pyaedt/doc/source/API/Application.rst

 AEDT Applications
 =================
 The PyAEDT API includes classes for applications and modules.
-You must initialize the appklication case.
+You must initialize the application case.
 All other classes and methods are inherited into the application class.
 The desktop application is implicitly launched in any of the other applications.

 Example with Desktop: